Ba Cho

-Ba Cho (ဘချို, [ba̰ tɕʰò]; 24 April 1893 – 19 July 1947) was a Burmese newspaper publisher and politician who served as the Minister of Information in Myanmar's pre-independence government.
+Ba Cho (ဘချို, [ba̰ tɕʰò]; 24 April 1893 – 19 July 1947), known honorifically as Dedok U Ba Cho, was a Burmese newspaper publisher and politician who served as the Minister of Information in Myanmar's pre-independence government.
 Ba Cho and six other cabinet ministers (including Prime Minister Aung San) were assassinated on 19 July 1947 in Yangon.
-July 19 is commemorated each year as the Martyrs' Day in Myanmar.
+19 July is commemorated each year as the Martyrs' Day in Myanmar.

 Ba Cho was also president of Trade Union Congress of Burma.